WHAT TO WEAR TO CAMP

 Should you have any of the following, please donate to camp for our supplies.
 We will find a use for it!

-Wax candle, marbles, butter tubs with tops, dried flowers, sandpaper, cigar boxes, ribbon, golf balls, baby food jars with lids, paper towel tubes, pom pom balls, balloons, spoons, leather scraps, coffee cans with lids, pipe cleaners, wrapping paper, glue, styro-foam balls, masking tape, washable ink pads, wax paper, clear contact paper, markers, rice, tissue paper, foil, felt, glitter, toilet paper tubes, puzzle pieces, buttons, spools, beads.
+Marbles, butter tubs with tops, dried flowers, sandpaper, cigar boxes, ribbon, golf balls, paper towel tubes, pom pom balls, balloons, spoons, coffee cans with lids, pipe cleaners, wrapping paper, glue, styrofoam balls, masking tape, washable ink pads, wax paper, clear contact paper, markers, rice, rubber bands, tissue paper, foil, felt, toilet paper tubes, buttons, spools, beads, cupcake liners.

 The Dallas YMCA strives to provide opportunities to help individuals: